oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/usecase.md

 ![json-log-details](../../images/json-log-details.png)

-Note: Notice the logContent.data which are nicely formatted based on our json parser we used during agent configuration.
+Note: Notice the logContent.data which are nicely formatted by the JSON parser used during agent configuration.

 ### Summary